 During your Sacramento divorce case, you may hear the words mediation and litigation.
 These are two different legal processes.
 Your divorce might involve one or both types depending on the situation.
 In general, mediation is a faster and cheaper process compared to litigation.
 Mediation can be as formal or informal as you and your spouse desire.
 Mediation does not involve a judge that resolves issues for you.
 Instead, you, your spouse and a mediator will work out the terms of your divorce collaboratively.
-Determine which option is right for your divorce case during a discussion with an attorney.
+Determine which option is right for your divorce case during a discussion with a Sacramento family law attorney.

 What to Expect During Mediation in California